-Before we do the exercises, let me quickly explain to you why it is important.
-If you are able to do some work with the stability ball which has uneven and unstable surface that challenges you, it works your core muscles, abdominal muscles and also those muscles that stabilize the hip.
+Before we do the exercises, let me explain why they are important.
+Suppose you can work with the stability ball, which has an uneven and unstable surface that challenges you.
+In that case, it works your core muscles, abdominal muscles, and muscles that stabilize the hip.

-If you can work on having strong muscles that stabilize the hip, that will help in decreasing the stress on the knee and decreasing the stress on the back.
-It will help with the recovery when it comes to injuries in those areas and also preventing injuries in those areas.
+If you work on having strong muscles that stabilize the hip, they will help decrease the stress on the knees and back.
+This will also help with injury recovery and prevention in those areas.

 I get Donnalee to demonstrate the three exercises.